Duty of Care for Waste Disposal

 The majority of authorised waste disposal sites and waste transfer stations are now closed and are not accepting waste from external organisations, and this include all Flintshire County Council operated Household Recycling Centres and the Greenfield green waste composting site.

-We are asking you to check that any person you pass your waste on to is licenced to take it away and that the waste is being taken to a legally permitted site, which you have checked is open and accepting waste.
+We are asking you to check that any person you pass your waste on to is licensed to take it away and that the waste is being taken to a legally permitted site, which you have checked is open and accepting waste.

 Businesses in Wales that use, recycle, treat, store or dispose of waste need a permit from Natural Resources Wales (NRW) to legally operate.
 To find out if a trader has a permit, licence or exemption to operate legally you can check NRW’s online public register.